AyushOjha0923/SafeSearchShield-ITMAINS-/README.md

 AIR TABLE is a cloud-based platform that combines the features of a spreadsheet with the functionality of a database.
 It allows users to create and manage relational databases with a user-friendly, spreadsheet-like interface.
 Essentially, it's a flexible tool for organizing, collaborating on, and visualizing data for various purposes

+step 11: We instert an perfect logo for our extension.

+Step 12:
+*Advance search filter

+NSFW model for analysing images and filter them adult content base (accuracy 90%)

+An NSFW (Not Safe For Work) image detection model is a type of AI that identifies images containing potentially explicit or inappropriate content.
+These models are used for content moderation on platforms that allow user-generated content, such as social media, dating apps, and e-commerce sites.
+They help ensure a safe and appropriate online environment by automatically flagging or filtering out NSFW images.